mgutz/dat/README.md

 interpolation does less allocation in each benchmark, which means less fragmented heap space.

 Choose what is acceptable.
-I'm OK with anything up to text up to 8K based on this benchmark.
-For queries in which larger text is processed, opt for `sqlx`.
+I'm OK with anything up 8K of text based on this benchmark.
+For queries with larger text, opt for `sqlx`.

 ### Interpolation and Binary Data